Yamoussoukro Basilica of Our Lady of Peace

 If you see this after your page is loaded completely, leafletJS files are missing.

 The first president of Côte d’Ivoire – Félix Houphouët-Boigny (1905 – 1993) – was a legendary person.
 He was a doctor, tribal chief, member of French Parliament, minister in French government and finally – for 33 years until his death he was the president of Côte d’Ivoire.
 In many respects he was successful statesman who led his country to comparative prosperity.
 Houphouët-Boigny though did not forget about himself – he was one of the richest men in Africa.

-The first president of Côte d’Ivoire wanted to build a new capital near the centre of country – in his birthplace Yamoussoukro.
-As the main building there was planned the largest church in the world – a hefty counterweight to the Islam and local religions, which are also popular in this country.
+The first president of Côte d’Ivoire wanted to build a new capital near the center of the country – in his birthplace Yamoussoukro.
+As the main building, there was planned the largest church in the world – a hefty counterweight to Islam and local religions, which are also popular in this country.

 The giant basilica was built in the time period between 1985 and 1989, its cost was 150 – 200 million USD (according to other sources: 300 million USD).

-Lebanese architect Pierre Fakhoury was selected to implement this highly controversial project which contrasted with the general powerty of Western Africa.
-Vatican was not too happy with these plans either: in "the middle of nowhere" was rising larger church than the previous world’s largest church – St. Peter’s Basilica in Vatican.
+Lebanese architect Pierre Fakhoury was selected to implement this highly controversial project which contrasted with the general poverty of Western Africa.
+The Vatican was not too happy with these plans either: in "the middle of nowhere" was rising larger church than the previous world’s largest church – St. Peter’s Basilica in the Vatican.

 Architect Fakhoury had to find a compromise between the wishes of Houphouët-Boigny and Vatican.
 Thus the dome of basilica in Yamoussoukro was a bit lower than the one of St. Peter’s Basilica, but the cross on the top – larger.